aojeda/headModel/doc/visualization.md

 % Compute the source ERP on the whole cortical space ERP_src_cortex = mean(EEG.etc.src.actFull, 3);

-% Find the iniced of the first 100 ms ind_100ms = find(EEG1.times>0 & EEG1.times<100);
+% Find the indices of the first 100 ms ind_100ms = find(EEG1.times>0 & EEG1.times<100);

 % Find the index of the maximum negativity within the first 100 ms for the ROI that is relevant to us